omid-ebrahimi/NewsStat/README.md

 This is a web-service for giving news popularity.

-You can send url of news and receive number of shares in Facebook, Twitter, Google+, Linkedin, Pinterest and Total-Share. by Total-Share you can estimate average popularity of a news and compare to other news.
+You can send url of news and receive popularity (number of shares) in Facebook, Twitter, Google+, Linkedin, Pinterest and Total-Share. by Total-Share you can estimate average popularity of a news and compare it to other news.

 How to use?